COrtsJosep/climate-risks-france/README.md

 - _codes_postaux_heat_stress.py_: Calculates the average heat stress at a _Code Postal_ level.
 Generates  _codes_postaux_heat_stress.csv_

 ### Spatial Merges
-Merges are simply done by calculating the ration of the area of the intersection between any _IMU_ and any geographic unit (at the aforementioned three levels), with respect to the area of the geographic unit.
+Merges are simply done by calculating the ratio of the area of the intersection between any _IMU_ and any geographic unit (at the aforementioned three levels), with respect to the area of the geographic unit.

 ### Averaging
 Given a set of _IMUs_ $IMU_1, IMU_2, ..., IMU_N$ with corresponding heat stress values $x_1, x_2, ..., x_N$, the weighted average of $x$ for a polygon $P$ is defined as\